umati/Showcase/PubSub/UA-CloudPublisher/Readme.md

 The usage of the UA-Cloudpublisher is described [here](https://github.com/umati/UA-CloudPublisher).

-For demonstration purpose we provide a sample [publishednodes.json](publishednodes.json) to show how to confiure for machine tool instance.
+For demonstration purpose we provide a sample [publishednodes.json](publishednodes.json) to show how to configure a machine tool instance.

+## publishednodes.json configuration example

 ``` json
 [